Code-Institute-Submissions/https-github.com-IBrazyI-Brew_Town/README.md

 ## Features
 #### Existing Features
-- The Brewtown E-Commerce site is made using the python framework Django.
-A large and feature rich framework.
+- The Brewtown e-commerce site is made using the python framework Django: a large and feature-rich framework.
 - The site features django auth features such as login and account creation.
-When a user creates an accout they recive and automatic email to verify their email address.
+When a user creates an account, they receive an automatic email to verify their email address.
 - The main page of the site is the 'products' page.
-Here the user can see all products within the PostgreSQL databse.
+Here, the user can see all products within the PostgreSQL databse.
-- The site maintainer can add more products to the site either using the admin page (prodived by django) or by using the product management page.
+- The site maintainer can add more products to the site either using the admin page (provided by django) or by using the product management page.
 - The site maintainer can also edit and delete products by selecting the options from within the product page.
 - Payments for the products are all handled using stripe, which has its own section of the checkout page
-- Users have to option to select pre selected searchers with navigation elements.
+- Users have the option to select pre selected searchers with navigation elements.
 They can also use the search bar to select them within the title or the product description.
 - Users with an account have the ability to see their previous orders and update their shipping information.
 - Users and site maintainers can interact using the reviews system.
-The maintainers can post messages where the users can comment and share thier thoughts.
+The maintainers can post messages where the users can comment and share their thoughts.
 - Boostrap toasts are used to display messages.

 #### Features Left to Implement
-- Implemntation of a subscription service also using stripe.
+- Implementation of a subscription service also using stripe.
 - Saved products within the user profile.
 - Other payment options.